-Real estate is exciting—but let’s be real: the last few years have been incredibly challenging.
+Real estate is exciting but let’s be real.
+The last few years have been incredibly challenging.
 Market volatility, rising interest rates, and economic uncertainty have tested even seasoned agents.
 If you’re considering starting your real estate career now, you might feel understandably cautious.

 We’re here to help you navigate this career realistically, ensuring you’re well-prepared for both its challenges and rewards.
 Let’s dive into what becoming a real estate agent truly involves in today’s environment.